sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ![A page on 200% zoom still looks good](/images/accessibility-zoom.jpg)

-**Tip:** Using `rem`s for all sizes in CSS, including media query breakpoints, is usually enough to handle zooming well.
+**Tip:** Using `rem`s for all sizes in CSS, including media query breakpoints, is usually enough to avoid problems with zooming.

 ## Screen reader

-By using our site or app with a screen reader, we can check that all interactive elements are focusable and have accessible labels; tab order, semantic markup, and textual content make sense.
-The skip navigation link should bring us directly to the main page content, so we don’t have to listen through all navigation links again and again.
+By using our site or app with a screen reader, we can check that:

+- all interactive elements are focusable and have accessible labels;
+- tab order, semantic markup, and textual content make sense;
+- the skip navigation link brings us directly to the main page content, so we don’t have to listen through all navigation links again and again.

 Testing with a screen reader is in many ways similar to testing with a keyboard.
 Since we can’t see the screen (and I’d recommend turning it off or closing your eyes during testing), we can’t use a mouse or a trackpad to _select_ items on a page, we can only tab to them with a keyboard.
+The main difference is that we can’t recognize elements like buttons by their look, or can’t connect form inputs with labels by their location.
+We should define these relationships [using semantic markup or ARIA attributes](https://www.ovl.design/text/inclusive-inputs/).

 On macOS, we already have VoiceOver.
-On Windows, there are built-in Narrator, free [NVDA](https://www.nvaccess.org/) or paid [JAWS](https://www.freedomscientific.com/products/software/jaws/).
+On Windows, there are built-in Narrator, free [NVDA](https://www.nvaccess.org/), or paid [JAWS](https://www.freedomscientific.com/products/software/jaws/).
 There’s also [ChromeVox](https://chrome.google.com/webstore/detail/chromevox-classic-extensi/kgejglhpjiefppelpmljglcjbhoiplfn/related) that we can install as a Chrome extension.

 **Tip:** To get started with VoiceOver, check out [this article](https://bocoup.com/blog/getting-started-with-voiceover-accessibility) and [keep this cheat sheet](https://interactiveaccessibility.com/education/training/downloads/VoiceOver-CommandReference.pdf).

-**Bonus:** Use Accessibility tab in Chrome DevTools to quickly check how assisting technologies see a particular element:
+**Bonus:** Use Accessibility tab in Chrome DevTools to check how assisting technologies see a particular element:

 ![Chrome DevTools Accessibility tab](/images/accessibility-devtools.png)